-Skills Development Scotland (SDS) recognises its responsibilities under the Act and in compliance with the provisions of Section 54 makes the following statement regarding the steps it has taken during financial year ending 31 March 2021 to ensure that no modern slavery or human trafficking is taking place in any part of the organisation or its associated supply chains.
-This statement summarises the actions and activities carried out by SDS in order to better understand the potential risks of modern slaves and human trafficking and the systems and controls that have been introduced to mitigate those risks.
+At The Skills Development Scotland Co.
+Limited (SDS) we recognise the responsibilities under the Modern Slavery Act 2015 (the Act).
+In voluntary compliance with the provisions of Section 54 of the Act, this statement sets out the steps we have taken during the financial year ending 31 March 2021 to prevent the risk of modern slavery or human trafficking taking place in any part of the organisation or our associated supply chains.
+This statement summarises the actions and activities carried out by SDS in order to better understand the potential risks of modern slavery and human trafficking and the systems and controls that have been introduced to mitigate those risks.
 We will review this statement annually.